acmucsd-projects/purple-team-backend/README.md

 ### NOTES

-- When running tests, mongod will be spun up in memory for fast tests ([mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server)).
+- When running tests, mongod will be spun up in memory for easy tests ([mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server)).
   - Otherwise, the app will attempt to connect to the MongoDB database referred to in the .env connection string variable.